christophebe/julius-gpt/readme.md

     apiKey : 'YOUR_API_KEY', // if you don't want to use the .env file }

-const postGenerator = new ChatGptPostGenerator(prompt, options)
+const postGenerator = new OpenAIPostGenerator(prompt, options)
 const post = await postGenerator.generate()
 // Post is an object with the following properties :
 // post.title